LANL-Seismoacoustics/infrapy/README.md

     >> git pull

 Occasionally, this will cause errors due to some package dependancies changing.
-If that happens, try updating your conda environment via:
+If that happens, try updating your conda environment via the shell script located in the root infrapy directory:

+    >> update_infrapy.sh

+This is equivalent to running the command:

     >> conda env update --name infrapy_env --file infrapy_env.yml --prune

-For your convenience, the above commands are included in a bash script in the infrapy root directory called update_infrapy.sh which will execute the pull and the conda update in that order.
+which will execute a git pull and the conda update in that order.

 ## Tutorials